 - discrete commanded devices

 - shutters

 - non-tracking devices

 - o low precision non-tracking devices

 - o medium precision non-tracking devices

 - o high precision non-tracking devices

-- extremely high precision non-tracking devices
+- o extremely high precision non-tracking devices

 - o coordinated high precision non-tracking devices

 - tracking devices

 - tracking devices

 - o extremely high precision tracking devices

 - o coordinated high precision tracking devices

-which are described in the following sections.
 The intent would be to develop each type once and instantiate it for all the necessary devices.
-This will simplify implementation and allow for quick and easy changes or additional devices.
+This will simplify implementation and allow for quick and easy changes or addition of new devices.
+Each of these types is discussed in the following sections.

-4.4.1 Discrete Commanded Devices
+4.4.2 Discrete Commanded Devices

-4.4.1.1 Description
+4.4.2.1 Description

-This is the simplest of devices types and consists of simple in/out devices with loose positional requirements, actuators other than motors (e.g., solenoid, pneumatic, etc), and devices with switches or hard stops used to define positions.
+This is the simplest of device types and consists of in/out devices with loose positional requirements; actuators other than motors (e.g., solenoid, pneumatic, etc); and devices with switches or hard stops used to define positions.